A list of frequently asked questions for the state-wide referral criteria (SRC) in NSW.

 State-wide referral criteria (SRC) is a clinical decision-support tool that communicates the minimum clinical criteria and referral information required for referrals issued to NSW public specialist outpatient services.
 SRC is intended to support referring health professionals when issuing referrals as well as NSW public specialist outpatient services at the point of screening and triage.

-• Emergency: Clinical presentations or 'red flags' where referring health professionals should consider redirecting the patient to an Emergency Department or urgent care service, or seeking medical advice (e.g. phone on-call medical practitioner).
+• Emergency: Clinical presentations or ‘red flags’ where referring health professionals should consider redirecting the patient to an Emergency Department or urgent care service, or seeking medical advice (for example, phone on-call medical practitioner).
 These criteria should not be used by referring health professionals to refer to NSW public specialist outpatient services.

 How are state-wide referral criteria developed?

 The development of state-wide referral criteria (SRC) is led through a specialty- and patient cohort-specific Clinical Advisory Group.
 Each Clinical Advisory Group comprises of NSW Health doctors, nurses, midwives and/or allied health professionals as well as referring health professionals who are appointed to provide clinical advice and expert opinion based on scientific evidence and clinical best practice guidelines.
-Once the Clinical Advisory Group reaches a consensus in defining the SRC for identified presenting conditions, the SRC is circulated to a range of stakeholders for consultation.
-All feedback received from the consultation is considered and, where appropriate, amendments are made to the SRC.
-The proposed SRC then undergoes an independent, clinical review in preparation for final endorsement from relevant professional groups.

-Why is the state-wide referral criteria important?
+Why are state-wide referral criteria important?

 The availability of state-wide referral criteria (SRC) aims to provide referring health professionals with clearer expectations of clinical and referral requirements when determining whether to issue a referral to NSW public specialist outpatient services.